Gift of Screws: Recording and composition

 The album features a song ("Great Day") co-written with Buckingham's son Will and two songs co-written with his wife Kristen, who is also credited with the album's photography.
-On "Great Day", Buckingham built around Will's vocal melody with "fingerpicked acoustic parts, counterpoint vocals, and flashy leads."
-The title track takes its inspiration from an Emily Dickinson poem.
+Kristen assisted with the lyrics on both "Did You Miss Me" and "Love Runs Deeper".
+Buckingham said that "it was a little less tangible what she did, but she came up with a bit of the structure."
+For the lyrical inspiration to "Great Day", Buckingham overheard his seven-year-old son walking around his house singing the words "Great day, great day".
+He subsequently built a song around Will's vocal melody with "fingerpicked acoustic parts, counterpoint vocals, and flashy leads."
+Buckingham pounded on the leather pads of a mixing console to achieve the rhythms found throughout the song, which was featured prominently during the song's intro.